coralogix/terraform-coralogix-aws/examples/lambda-secretLayer/README.md

 $ terraform apply
 ```

-You can connect this module to your integration as shown below, so you won't need to manually past the arn:
+You can connect this module to your integration as shown below, so you won't need to manually pass the arn.
+Please be aware you should not deploy more than one layer per region.

 ```hcl
 provider "aws" {